cjijcb/partdec/README.md

 ```bash
 cat /tmp/archive.zip_* /var/archive.zip_* > ~/Downloads/my_archive.zip
 ```
-Notes: The order of the paths is EXTREMELY IMPORTANT.
+Notes: The order of the paths is **EXTREMELY IMPORTANT**.
 They should be in ascending order based on the numeric suffixes of the files, from left (lowest numeric suffix) to right (highest numeric suffix).